danishnaseem05/todays_songs/NOTES.md

 - #run: heart of the entire program. calls #greets, then runs in a loop, and exits if user inputs exit, which then it calls #goodbye.
 Inside the loop, calls #create_songs, according to the user inputs
 - #goodbye:  prints goodbye message, then exits out of the program
 - #creates_songs: uses the upper two mentioned links, passes them to the Scrapper class, then gets a list of hashes in return, passes list of hashes to the song class, which iterates and creates song instances through them and storing all the instances within the class
-- list songs; shows them a list of songs in using the #list_songs method in the song class, which returns an array, then pass the array to the #display_songs in CLI Environment class, which displays the songs as following
+- #display_songs; calls the #list_songs method from the song class, which returns an array, which is then iterated in the #display_songs to displays the songs as following

 1. [Song_name] - by [Artist_name]
 2. [Song_name] - by [Artist_name]